godof-cloud/ecr-image-change-detection/README.md

 - hellocloud: An Spring Boot project dockerized that will be deployed using AWS Fargate

-- lambda-ecr.py: The lambda function that listens ECR events and launch a new task
+- push-image2ecr.sh: A Linux script that creates the docker image of the target jar and push it to ECR (requires two parameters cli profile and ECR repository)

-- push-image2ecr.sh: An script that creates the docker image of the target jar and push it to ECR (requires two parameters cli profile and ECR repository)
+- push-image2ecr.bat: A Windows script that creates the docker image of the target jar and push it to ECR (requires two parameters cli profile and ECR repository)